SYDsCorner/MechaCar_Statistical_Analysis/README.md

 - **Summary of t-Test for each manufacturing lot**

    - **Lot 1:** our p-value (1) is above our significance level.
-Therefore, we do not have sufficient evidence to reject the null hypothesis, and we would state that the two means are statistically similar.
+Therefore, we **do not have sufficient evidence to reject the null hypothesis**, and we would state that the two means are statistically similar.

    - **Lot 2:** our p-value (0.60) is above our significance level.
-Therefore, we do not have sufficient evidence to reject the null hypothesis, and we would state that the two means are statistically similar.
+Therefore, we **do not have sufficient evidence to reject the null hypothesis**, and we would state that the two means are statistically similar.

    - **Lot 3:** our p-value (0.04) is lower than our significance level.
-Therefore, we would have sufficient evidence to reject the null hypothesis, and we would state that the two means are statistically different.
+Therefore, we **would have sufficient evidence to reject the null hypothesis**, and we would state that the two means are statistically different.

 ## Deliverable 4: Study Design: MechaCar vs Competition

-> There are lot of metrics that would be of interest to a consumer for example cost, city or highway fuel efficiency, horse power, maintenance cost, safety rating, etc. For my study design, I would choose 2 metrics that would interested to figure out like "safety rating to cost ratio" or safety rating divided by cost to get the value score.
+> There are lot of metrics that would be of interest to a consumer, for example cost, city or highway fuel efficiency, horse power, maintenance cost, safety rating, etc. **For my study design**, 2 metrics that interested me were **safety rating** and **cost**.
+I imagined that I could divide safety rating by cost to get a **"safety rating to cost ratio"**, a score that shows how much safety value you are getting for the price. *For example, an expensive car with a low safety rating would get a very low score, while a cheap car with a good safety rating would get a very high score*.

 - What metric or metrics are you going to test?
-   - **cost** and **safety rating**
+   - The metrics that I am going to test are **cost** and **safety rating**.

 - What is the null hypothesis or alternative hypothesis?
    - **Null Hypothesis:** the average safety value of a mechacar car = the population mean value-safety score
    - **Alternative Hypothesis:** the average safety value of a mechacar car > the population mean value-safety score

 - What statistical test would you use to test the hypothesis?
 And why?
-   - **One-Sample t-Test:** the success metric is numerical (value score) and the sample size is large (can compare to all car types)
+   - **One-Sample t-Test:** since we are comparing against the population mean and only care about the Mechacar score being **greater than** the population mean, we would use a one-sample one-sided t-test

 - What data is needed to run the statistical test?
    - Safety data from Mechacar testing / Price of MechaCar cars
    - Estimated average safety scores for population / Estimated average price for population